Caversham (Reading ward)

+Caversham is an electoral ward of the Borough of Reading, in the English county of Berkshire.
 In a set of boundary changes in 2022, the boundaries of Caversham ward were significantly changed, gaining area from the former Thames ward in the north, but losing it in the south to the new Thames ward.
 The two Thames wards have nothing in common other than their name.